oxc-project/oxc-resolver/README.md

 - `main` - This is [the standard field](https://docs.npmjs.com/files/package.json#main) for all packages that are meant to be used with node.
 The name main is hard-coded in to node's module resolution logic itself.
 Because it's intended for use with node, it's reasonable to expect that the file path in this field is a CommonJS-style module.
 - `module` - This field came from a [proposal](https://github.com/dherman/defense-of-dot-js/blob/f31319be735b21739756b87d551f6711bd7aa283/proposal.md) for how to integrate ECMAScript modules into node.
 Because of this, it's reasonable to expect that the file path in this field is an ECMAScript-style module.
 This proposal wasn't adopted by node (node uses "type": "module" instead) but it was adopted by major bundlers because ECMAScript-style modules lead to better tree shaking, or dead code removal.
 - `browser` - This field came from a [proposal](https://gist.github.com/defunctzombie/4339901/49493836fb873ddaa4b8a7aa0ef2352119f69211) that allows bundlers to replace node-specific files or modules with their browser-friendly versions.
 It lets you specify an alternate browser-specific entry point.
 Note that it is possible for a package to use both the browser and module field together (see the note below).

-## Errors & Trouble Shooting

-- `Error: Package subpath '.' is not defined by "exports" in` - occurs when resolving without `conditionNames`.

 ## Options